w233w/cs601-term-project/README.md

 ```

 ## To on-click update github pages
-> I believe you have to log in my git account to do git push.
+> I believe you have to log in my git account to run this script.
 ```console
 sh updatePage.sh
 ```